sbiyyala/kubernetes-talk/live-k8s-visualizer/README.md

    * There looks to be bug in the UI - everything is being done under "connectControllers", should be extracted out(?)
 Should services be extracted out as well?
    * Expand the visual box for deployments to show clearly
    * Eliminate support for RC's.
 Just support deployments and services
+   * $ kubectl get pods gives the status, #restarts of containers within the pod - can you leverage this info from the api call and customize UI?
+   * TIP: style.css is where you can customize the CSS